 - Scarf (Women) – There are a lot of stunning churches in Italy and they all have a dress code.
 If you want to revel in the beauty of these structures, be sure that your shoulders and knees are covered – guys too!
 Particularly in the summer, it can get hot and while shorts and tanks are not uncommon, a scarf will ensure you aren’t denied access to St. Mark’s or St. Peter’s.
 This type of mishap can ruin your morning or afternoon, especially if you waited 3 hours in line only to get turned away.
 If you are looking for an inexpensive and versatile option, I got a very light, super cute scarf from Old Navy that worked perfectly.

-- Comfortable Shoes – I don’t mean flip flops nor do I mean your most comfortable heels.
+- Comfortable Shoes – I don’t mean flip-flops nor do I mean your most comfortable heels.
 Neither will serve you well.
 Bring well broken-in walking shoes – shoes that will carry you 6 to 8 miles per day on cobblestone roads.
-I took two pair of shoes on our trip -a pair of Ecco Soft 7 in white and my black Tieks.
+I took two pairs of shoes on our trip – a pair of Ecco Soft 7 in white and my black Tieks.
 The bf bought a pair of the same shoe in mens and loved how they wore as well.
 Even though I didn’t actually have time to break in my Ecco shoes, it all worked out.
-Both pair turned out to be amazing and I am proud to report I went blister free after 18 days 90 something miles of trekking.
+Both pairs turned out to be amazing and I am proud to report I went blister free after 18 days and 90 something miles of trekking.

 - Rick Steve’s Guide To Italy -This book will totally help you along the way whether it